Asymmetry-aware Scalable Locking: Design of

 \subsection{Overview}

 To address the lock scalability problem on AMP, we propose an asymmetry-aware scalable lock \design{}.
-Rather than preserving the lock acquisition fairness, \design{} provides a new lock ordering guided directly by the applications' latency SLOs for better throughput and bounded latency (according to Implication 1).
-Atop of a FIFO waiting queue, \design{} allows reordering under the condition that the victim (been reordered) will not miss the application's latency SLO.
+Rather than preserving the lock acquisition fairness, \design{} provides a new lock ordering guided directly by the applications' latency requirements (i.e., SLO) for better throughput (according to Implication 1).
+Atop of a FIFO waiting queue, \design{} allows reordering under the condition that the victim (reordered) will not miss the application's latency SLO.
 Thus, big cores can reorder as much as possible with little cores to achieve higher throughput, while little cores can barely meet their latency SLO (according to Implication 2).

-To achieve such an ordering, bounded reorder capability is needed.
+To achieve the SLO-guided ordering, bounded reordering is needed.
 Thus, we first design a \textit{reorderable lock}, which exposes the bounded reorder capability as a configurable reorder time window atop of a FIFO waiting queue.
 Only during the time window, big cores can reorder (lock before) with little cores.
-Once the window expires, no reorder will happen (reordering is bounded).
-However, it is non-trivial to set a suitable fine-grained reorder window for each lock acquisition based on the application's coarse-grained latency requirement.
-To this end, by proposing a feedback mechanism, \design{} automatically chooses a suitable reorder window on each lock acquisition according to applications' coarse-grained latency requirements through a feedback mechanism.
+Once the window expires, no reorder will happen (bounded).
+However, it is non-trivial to set a suitable fine-grained window for each lock acquisition based on the application's coarse-grained latency requirement.
+To this end, by proposing a feedback mechanism, \design{} automatically chooses a suitable reorder window on each lock acquisition according to the coarse-grained latency SLO.